Relativistic Digital Twin: Bringing the IoT to the Future: W3C TD Extension

-\paragraph{behavior} The behavior is one of \texttt{self} and \texttt{dot(self)}.
-In the first case, it means that the behavior of the property can be described by an algebraic expression, that is, a fixed value that has no dynamics over time and depends on top of some static properties.
-An example might be the intrinsic power dissipated by a heater, which is dependent solely on top of its power level, manually set by the user.
-Here, $r_j \in A$ will be described by a function in $G$ in the form of Equation~{\ref{eq:algebraic}}.\\ In the second case, it means that the behavior of the property depends on time through a differential equation, therefore the function outputs its \textit{integration} over time.
-This includes properties that may change depending on the time passed since a certain event has occurred, even if all the other properties of the digital twin remain constant.
+The behavior is one of \texttt{self} and \texttt{dot(self)}.
+In the first case, it means that the behavior of the property can be described by an algebraic expression, that is a fixed value that has no dynamics over time and depends on top of some static properties.
+An example might be the intrinsic power dissipated by a heater, which is dependent solely on its power level, manually set by the user.
+Here, $r_j \in A$ will be described by a function in $G$ in the form of \eqref{eq:algebraic}.

+In the second case, it means that the behavior of the property depends on time through a differential equation, therefore the function outputs its \textit{integration} over time.
+This includes properties that may change depending on the time passed since a certain event occurred, even if all the other properties of the DT remain constant.
 An example can be the temperature of a room after the heater has been turned on.
-In fact, after such event, the values do not change instantly, rather it takes a significant transient to reach a new steady state.
-In this case, $r_j$ belongs to $B$ and the function is in the form of Equation~{\ref{eq:differential}}.
+In fact, after such an event, the values do not change instantly, rather it takes a significant transient to reach a new steady state.
+In this case, $r_j$ belongs to $B$ and the function is in the form of \eqref{eq:differential}.